jtarterabarbera/PythonBootcampGroup1/README.md

 - Converts each image to grayscale and flattens it into a pixel vector.

-- Optionally saves the result to a CSV file.

 `df_pixels = fetch_sdss_pixels(df_clean, max_workers=8)`

 **Returns:** pixel DataFrame with columns like objid, pix_0, pix_1, ..., pix_n.